Why are schools a concern?

 Approximately 74 million children and 3.5 million teachers spend their days in schools for nine to ten months each year.
 Schools include both indoor and outdoor spaces that can pose health risks to students, teachers, and school staff.

 Poor indoor air quality in schools can cause health effects, including asthma and respiratory problems.
 Mold and moisture can cause asthma and allergic reactions.
-Chemicals from school building or maintenance materials can cause allergic reactions or longer-term health effects.
+Chemicals from school building or maintenance materials can cause allergic reactions or long-term health effects.
 Dust mites and pest residues in schools can cause asthma and respiratory problems.

 Pesticides used in schools can be especially harmful to children, who may be sensitive to the health risks of pesticides because their internal organs are still developing.
 Children are also especially sensitive to lead, which may be in school drinking water.
 Mercury may be used in many items commonly found in schools, such as thermometers, switches, thermostats, lamps, and laboratory equipment.